herkang/community-resource-directory-project/readme.md

 - Incoporate bootstrap
 - Make user friendly
+----> provide option to create account using OAuth

-- Provid infromation about recognizing situation and game plan
+- Provide information about recognizing situation and game plan
+----> direct to resource(s)

 #### 3.0

 - Provide national community resources
-- Google translate ooption when user enters a minority specific site
+- Google translate option when user enters a minority specific site

 ### Notes

-Replace this with anything else about the project
+- User can create account with username and password only in V.1
+----> Many minorites don't have email